The Secret to Digital Growth: Investing in Content?

-Kudos then to Henry Blodget, CEO of financial news and analysis site Business Insider (which was just named a Top 25 Financial Blog by Time.com), who shared the type of proprietary financials that keep most PR heads up at night in a post making the case for the viability of "digital news" as a business.
-(The admissions come on the heels of Huffington Post's $315 million sale-or as one talkbacker to Blodget's post wrote, "The headline on this post should be: Dear AOL, For your consideration, we're an excellent Web property too!")
+Kudos then to Henry Blodget (pictured right), CEO of financial news and analysis site Business Insider, who shared the type of proprietary financials that keep most PR heads up at night in a blog about the viability of “digital news” as a business.
+(The admissions come on the heels of Huffington Post’s $315 million sale—or as one talkbacker to Blodget’s post wrote, “The headline on this post should be: Dear AOL, For your consideration, we’re an excellent Web property too!”)

 The Costs Of Making Online Content a Real Business

-While we're definitely in the "aggregation"-oops, sorry, I meant "curation" age-many online startups are investing in staff and resources in creating original content (which is more than can be said for many of their peers coming from traditional media).
+While we’re definitely in the “aggregation” or “curation” age, many online startups are investing in staff and resources for creating original content (which is more than can be said for many of their peers coming from traditional media).

-Blodget [pictured] acknowledges the knocks against HuffPo's content (paying a few big name writers while plucking content from low-or-unpaid bloggers, generating SEO-bait) but he also says that with HuffPo expected to grow another $20 million to $50 million in revenue that it "will likely hire a lot more New York Times staffers to go with the ones it has already got.
-In other words, HuffPo will keep getting better."
-(HuffPo did just snap up political writer Jon Ward from News Corp's The Daily).
+Blodget acknowledges the knocks against HuffPo’s content (paying a few big name writers while plucking content from low-or-unpaid bloggers and generating SEO-bait) but he also says that with HuffPo expected to grow another $20 million to $50 million in revenue that it “will likely hire a lot more New York Times staffers to go with the ones it has already got.
+In other words, HuffPo will keep getting better.”

 “Our newsroom salaries for full-time employees, for example (which include bonuses and benefits) are now higher than at many companies in the traditional news industry.
 Because the digital news business is quite different from the traditional news business, we often promote from within, and we’ve had the huge pleasure of watching folks who joined us as interns grow up to take leadership positions.
 True, we can’t yet toss around the $300,000-$500,000 a year per brand-name columnist that Huffington Post and Daily Beast are now reportedly tossing around.
 But, in future years, if we keep doing what we think we can do, we should be able to pay our top people a lot more than we do today.”

-But what's the cost of growing and getting better?
-According to Google Analytics, Business Insider has seen a steady rise in traffic, generated nearly 8 million uniques in February (comScore has it at 3.5 million-Blodget promises a post addressing the discrepancy in the future).
+But what’s the cost of growing and getting better?
+According to Google Analytics, Business Insider has seen a steady rise in traffic, generating nearly 8 million uniques in February (comScore has it at 3.5 million—Blodget says he will address the discrepancy).